 Paul O’Connell manages WaterEquity’s day-to-day activities.
 He brings 25 years of experience in the research and practice of international finance and asset management to the organization.

-Prior to joining WaterEquity, he spent more than 20 years as President and Managing Partner of FDO Partners, LLC, managing currency and equity portfolios for sovereign wealth funds, pension funds, and other institutional investors.
+Prior to joining WaterEquity, he spent more than 20 years as President and Managing Partner of FDO Partners, LLC, a quantitative asset manager providing currency and equity advisory services to sovereign wealth funds, pension funds, and other institutional investors.
 His research interests include exchange rate behavior, international capital flows, and labor migration, and he has published a number of papers on these topics.
 He served as a member of the Editorial Board of the Emerging Markets Review, and the Review Board for the Research Foundation of the CFA Institute.

-An Irish native, Paul received his B.A. from Trinity College, Dublin in 1992, and a Ph.D. in Economics from Harvard University in 1997.
+An Irish native, Paul received a B.A. from Trinity College, Dublin in 1992, and a Ph.D. in Economics from Harvard University in 1997.